AbhivirSingh/CodeWrappers/README.md

 1. **User Authentication and Management**
    - User registration and login using email or social media accounts (Google, Facebook).
-   - Storage of user data like age, weight, and height in a database (SQLite or PostgreSQL).
+   - Storage of user data like age, weight, and height in a database (MongoDB).

 2. **Health Metric Tracking**
    - API endpoints to log and manage health metrics (weight, BMI, heart rate, and calories burned).